RShanju-ch25b083/teamAbhiyaanAutonomy-2026-Application/README.md

 *IR <br>
 * NRF <br>
 * NCF <br>
 All these are protocols that are used in embedded devices.
 RF for instance, is the technology responsible for Wifi and Cellullar networks.
-But, since RFs has a wide range of frequences, it usually gets interfered by other devices , making it highly susceptible to noise.
-RF has a long range, high data tranfer speed but is highly susceptible to noise.
+RF communication can provide long range, high data rates, but it is susceptible to interference because many devices share the same frequency baand .So, RF has a long range, high data tranfer speed but is highly susceptible to noise.<br>

+Wifi's underlying technology is RF.
+Wifi provides high data ratesm long range (within 100 m) and wasy internet connectivity.
+However, it consumes high power abd nay suffer from congestion and interference in crowded environments.<br>
-Wifi's underlying technology is RF, Wifi also faces the problems faced by RF.
-Bluetooth is a short range communication protocol, low data transfer speeds and it is susceptible to noise.
+ Bluetooth is a short range communication protocol (approc.10 m), low data transfer speeds and it is susceptible to noise.<br>
+Zigbee is designed for low powerm low data rate sensor networks.
+It supports mesh networking and can connect muliple nodes effeciently.
+Commonly used in smart home systems.<br>
+Z-wave is similar to Zigbee , but operates at lower frequency, reducing interference.
+It provides reliable short range communication and is used in home automation.<br>
-Zigbee and Z-waves  are usually used when there are multiple nodes in the system, short range .
-Used in smart home devices.
-IR , again short range, less susceptibe to noise, and direct line of sight communication (making it less usable) .
-In this case, it is best to use "Wifi" , because all the short ranges can't satisfy the range and all the others that have longer ranges are beyond our requirement.
+ IR , again short range, less susceptibe to noise but requires direct line of sight (making it less usable) .
+In this case, it is best to use "Wifi" , because all the short ranges can't satisfy the range and all the others ,which have longer ranges are beyond our requirement.

 <h2> <b> REFERENECES:</b></h2>
 Source: Altium https://share.google/wL8GfEMuJNEOGgKoL<br>